ioccc-src/winner/1991/brnstnd/README.md

 ## Judges' remarks:

-For info on more examples, read the [sorta.README.md](sorta.README.md) file.
+For info on more examples, read the [sorta.README.html](sorta.README.html) web page.

 The author wished to win the "most useful program" award and documented this in the source code.
 The judges were unmoved by this blatant attempt to influence